 Analyze patterns of accidental injuries in different locations; develop a specific action plan designed to reduce accidents; evaluate the success of the plan.

 Develop a model that demonstrates effective verbal and nonverbal communication skills to enhance health and reduce health risks.

 Use scientific evidence to develop a family health plan designed to strengthen and enhance personal health.

 Analyze and communicate the reliability of health information, products, and local services.

 Healthy Lifestyle Choices

-Ask questions and obtain information about God’s plan for healthy living.
+Gather, synthesize, and present information from the Bible about God’s plan for healthy living.

 How do the structure and physical phenomena of Earth and space provide evidence of God as Designer,